purushothbp/EventHosting/docs/flow.md

 # Application Structure and User Flow

 This document outlines the basic structure of the Nexus Events application and the intended user flows for different roles.
+For details on data management, database connection (MongoDB), and file storage (S3), please see `docs/data-management.md`.

 ## 1. Roles